yalelibrary/yul-dc-camerata/README.md

 | `panicle-ecs-params.yml` | [local] [ECS parameters](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cmd-ecs-cli-compose-ecsparams.html) that are not native to Docker |

 For the tools to run, you need the AWS CLI and ECS CLI tools installed.

+You'll also need to install `yq` [a lightweight and portable command-line Yaml processor](https://mikefarah.gitbook.io/yq/)

 For the tools to run, you need to set the `AWS_PROFILE` and `AWS_DEFAULT_REGION` environment variables.
 The tools will ask you to set the appropriate environment variables if they are missing.